 This is a topic that I’m sure will be around for a long time.
 And that’s because it’s extremely important to everyone.

 If you have a website, you need to know what the law says about it.
-If you’re trying to start a business, you need to know what laws apply to your business.
+If you’re trying to start a business, you need to know what rules apply.

-And if you’re a regular user of the internet, you need to know what you can and cannot do without violating the law.
+And if you’re a regular internet user, you need to know what you can and cannot do without violating the law.

 A: No. However, if you stalk someone by harassing them on the Internet or through email or telephone, this could be a federal crime.
 To be clear, just because it’s not criminal to send an email doesn’t mean you can continue to do so.
 You could be held liable for a crime that is not yet recognized as a crime.